 The drywall had water damage.
 The tiles had cracks.
 It tended to be smelly, no matter how thoroughly I scrubbed.
 There was no power outlet, only one socket of the light fixture worked

 Fixing all these things meant a full remodel.
 Even with budget friendly design choices, we had to save up for quite some time to make it happen.
-Now that we finally went forward with our bathroom remodel, I am so excited to be sharing it with you!

 The vanity went perfectly with these affordable vessel faucets and sinks from Amazon, and we picked up these knobs at Hobby Lobby.
 I am so thrilled with this vanity.
 Being made of solid wood, my rough and rowdy boys are much less likely to damage it!